autoload Can't Require Gems

 run@desktop:~/mir/ruby$ → ruby -e 'p require "nokogiri"' true run@desktop:~/mir/ruby$ → ruby -e 'autoload(:N, "nokogiri"); p N' -e:1:in `<main>': cannot load such file -- nokogiri (LoadError)

-Updated by drbrain (Eric Hodel) about 7 years ago
+Updated by drbrain (Eric Hodel) over 7 years ago

 - Assignee changed from drbrain (Eric Hodel) to nahi (Hiroshi Nakamura)